ss7172/MLforClimate/journal.md

 ---

-## 3. Investigation of Missing Cloud Coverage
+## 3. Strategies to tackle missing Cloud Coverage

 ### Analysis by Building and Month
 - **Building-Level Analysis:**